neverfap-deluxe/nfd-api/README.md

 - Pages - standalone page i.e. `https://neverfapdeluxe.com/about`
 - Content - standalone page with a lot of subpages i.e. `https://neverfapdeluxe.com/articles` + `https://neverfapdeluxe.com/articles/this-is-an-article`

-In order to create a Page you go into `/content` and then you create the page name you want i.e. `/content/page_name` with an `_index.md` file in that folder.
+In order to create a Page you go into `/content` and then you create the page name you want with a _index.md file i.e. `/content/page_name/_index.md`.

 Example: